Faysi505/Bigger-Number-with-the-dame-digits/README.md

 ```2134```
 ## Algorithm

-> Identify the Pivot: Traverse the number from right to left to find the first digit that is smaller than the digit next to it.
+> Identify the Main number (Pivot): Traverse the number from right to left to find the first digit that is smaller than the digit next to it.

 > Find the Successor: From the right end, find the smallest digit larger than the pivot and swap them.